 Find out how to have an easy, kind, natural relationship with eating and your body that doesn’t require discipline, willpower, torturous exercise, or control.
 Download the Seven Steps to Eating Peace Journey eGuide and get on the mailing list HERE.

 Keep reading for more information about this powerful event and how to register if you want to come.
-Ready to sign up?
+Ready to go ahead and sign up?
 Scroll to bottom.
-This retreat is limited to 12 participants and fills up often several months in advance.
+This retreat is limited to a small group of participants.

 Eating Peace Retreats earn mental health professionals 33 CEUs in Washington State through WA State Society for Clinical Social Work.